hdominguez-stratio/bdt/README.md

     Scenario: Dummy scenario
         And I wait '${test}' seconds
 ```
-This examples shows, as from the maven command the parameter is passed to the stage, so we would have a parameterized scenario.
+This example shows how the parameter is passed from the maven command to the stage, so we would have a parameterized scenario.

-In the other hand, it is also possible to save variables depending on the output of a scenario to be used later.
+On the other hand, it is also possible to save variables depending on the output of a previous scenario to be used later.
 Example:
 ```
 Feature: Scenario outline replacements